crelies/AdvancedList/README.md

 This package provides a wrapper view around the **SwiftUI** `List view` which adds an empty, error and loading state including a corresponding view.

+## Installation

+Add this Swift package in Xcode using its Github repository url.
+(File > Swift Packages > Add Package Dependency...)

 ## How to use

 You control the view through an instance of `ListService`.
 The service manages the current state and the items of the list.